In this section

 Federal direct loans

-If you have taken out a private loan, Goldsmiths will receive a co-payable cheque from your lender.
-Once you have enrolled, you will need to sign the cheque.
+If you have taken out a private loan, Goldsmiths will contact you regarding the disbursements.

 Once we have received the funds we will arrange for the first portion of your institutional charges (i.e. Tuition and Hall fees) to be paid and for the excess funds to be made available to you.
 If you have a UK bank account we can arrange to send the living expenses portion of the loan directly to the account, if you are yet to open an account we will raise a cheque for you to collect.
 You will receive an email from the Financial Aid Office confirming how the loan has been allocated.